 Since availability is limited, you should schedule an appointment well in advance of time-sensitive situations such as registration, withdrawal periods, etc. If you have a quick question, please consider sending it via email for a speedy response.
-Depending upon your need, drop-in consultations may also be available, see the drop in calendar.
+Depending upon your need, drop-in consultations with a peer advisor may also be available, see the drop in calendar.

 For Transfer Students

 Prospective transfer students with advising questions are encouraged to meet with advisors in the majors you are interested in pursuing, selecting from the list below.
 If you are unsure which majors/programs you plan to pursue, you can receive general advising information in Advising & Career Services.

 Undergraduate Majors in Criminology and Criminal Justice (CCJ) Campus Program